LCF2348/File_Hosting_Service/README.md

    sqlite3 instance/db.sqlite3
    .tables
    .schema
-10. Run the project using "flask run" in a terminal.
+10. Run the project using "flask --app app run" in a terminal.